Scar Reduction in Houston TX

 SCAR CONTRACTURE

-Burns or other surface injuries that damage a wide area of skin surface typically produce scars that contract the skin, and are known as contractures.
+Burns or other surface injuries that damage a wide area of the skin’s surface typically produce scars that contract the skin and are known as contractures.
 The typical treatment for a contracture normally involves surgically removing the scar and applying a skin graft or a flap over the area.

 In some cases, a procedure known as Z-plasty may be used to effectively treat contractures.
 Z-plasty reshapes the scar into the shape of a Z so that it may be more effectively camouflaged in the skin’s natural lines and creases.
 This treatment may also alleviate the tension caused by a contracture as it pulls on neighboring skin tissue.
 Not all scars are suitable for Z-plasty treatment, however, and other techniques may turn out to be more effective.